 From the Customer

 During these meetings, we also bring forth information from customer surveys, as well as what we are seeing on our social media content.
 We also do a simple search of our facility and pull up everything we can from that past year (Facebook, Yelp, Google, Twitter, etc.).
-These all have relevance to make us stay fresh for the next season.
+These all have relevance to keep our ideas fresh for the next season.
 Since we operate year-round, we stay engaged in these outlets and respond to comments both positive and negative.
 We learn something from all of them.

 From the Industry